Skip to content

 The honest answer has a range, not a single number.
 From the primary sources I trust most:

-Care guides disagree on the minimum, and the disagreement is real.
-Houseplant Authority cites a “medium light” floor of 100 FC.
+Care guides disagree on where the floor sits, and the disagreement is real.
+Houseplant Authority, citing the University of Florida, puts it at 100 FC and calls 100 to 500 FC medium light.
+House Plant Journal also says 100, with good growth at 200.
 The Sill says “bright indirect.”
-Kill This Plant, the source I lean on, puts the fenestration floor at 200 FC and the good-growth floor around 400.
-The difference between “survives” and “grows the way you expected when you bought it” is the gap between those numbers.
+Kill This Plant, the source I lean on, puts the fenestration floor at 200 FC and the ideal band up to 3,000.
+That gap between 100 and 200 FC is the gap between “survives” and “grows the way you expected when you bought it”, and it is the doubling that decides whether new leaves split.

 Why light, not age, drives fenestration